The Bankrate promise

-The more time you give your money to grow, the greater its returns are likely to be over time.
+The more time you give your money to grow, the higher your returns are likely to be over time.
 Act today to get your 401(k) in order or to start investing.
 Bankrate’s 401(k) calculator can help you see where your savings stand.

 “To get started on a tangible level, take a look at your company’s 401(k) options,” says Driscoll.
 “Many companies offer an incentive match, encouraging you to invest part of your paycheck into a retirement fund.
 Whatever they match, put that percentage into your retirement fund – it’s free money.”

 The incentive match is one of the best parts, maybe the single best, of the 401(k) plan.
 And the employer match is the easiest, safest money you could ever make, offering you an immediate return for doing what you need to do anyway.

 Many employers will match 50 percent of your contribution and sometimes as much as 100 percent up to a certain amount.
 A few employers do even better than that, although many employers do not offer a match at all.
 If there’s a catch, it’s that many employers require you to stay with the company for at least a few years for the match to fully vest, though some don’t.